Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

 - A slight inconvenience – if it does not improve it will be worth calling your orthodontist office and finding out what has happened.

 - A real emergency – when this is decision made, then you should call your orthodontist office right away and have the issue dealt with.

 You need to be realistic as unlike with our general health; there are very few issues that can be classed as a genuine dental emergency.
 There are three, and they are:

 - Facial injury – this can be because of a fall or a sporting accident.
 Neither can be anticipated, so if either happens, you will have to let your orthodontist office know.

 - Swelling – if there is it is likely that an infection has set in and this is going to need treatment.

-If any of the above occurs, then you should make an emergency appointment with your orthodontist as handling of orthodontic emergencies.
+If any of the above occurs, then you should make an emergency orthodontist appointment as handling orthodontic emergencies.
 If there is not the option of seeing them right away, then you should go to the emergency room instead.

 Your own dentist will be well trained and will also have access to antibiotics if they are what is needed.
 If the problem is that the tooth is cracked or broken, then this is something that they will have dealt with on a regular basis.
 They will be able to start off the treatment and set out appointments with your orthodontist to do the rest of the work later.